-Option Description Backup Method Under Backup Method, select the applicable option: Standard: To perform native file system backups, select the option.
+Option Description Backup Method Under Backup Method , select the applicable option: Standard: To perform native file system backups, select the option.
 On Linux- and UNIX-based systems, you can only use the Standard Backup method.
-Volume Shadow Copy Service (VSS): To perform VSS-based backups, select this option.
+Snapshot-Based: To perform snapshot-based backups, select this option.
 This backup method is only available on Windows-based systems.
 The plug-in uses a VSS provider to create snapshots, and uses these copies to perform backups to disk- or tape-based storage devices.
-You can also use the VSS backup method to create persistent snapshots on supported disk arrays.
+You can also use the snapshot-based method to create persistent snapshots on supported disk arrays.
 For more information about backup methods, see About backup methods.
 Backup Type Under Backup Type, select the Full option.
-For more information about backup types, see About backup types.
+For more information about backup types, see About backup ty c On Windows-based machines, configure the following snapshot options.

-Table 1.
-Snapshot options Option Description Backup Files to Storage This option is selected by default.
+Option Description Backup Files to Storage This option is selected by default.
 To copy the selected data from snapshots to a storage device, select this check box.
 The plug-in uses a suitable VSS provider to create persistent or non persistent snapshot on the client, and copies the selected data from the snapshot to the storage device.
-Retain Snapshot as To retain persistent snapshots on disk arrays, select this check box.
-Persistent Note the following: If both Backup Files to Storage and Retain Snapshot as Persistent check boxes are selected, the plug-in copies the selected files to a storage device, creates a snapshot on storage array, and adds the snapshot information to the backup index.
-If only Retain Snapshot as Persistent check box is selected, the plug-in just writes the index entries to the storage device and creates a snapshot on storage array.
+Array-Based Persistent Snapshot To retain persistent snapshots on disk arrays, select this check box.
+Note the following: If both Backup Files to Storage and Array-Based Persistent Snapshot check boxes are selected, the plug-in copies the selecte files to a storage device, creates a snapshot on storage array, and adds the snapshot information to the backup index.
+If only the Array-Based Persistent Snapshot check box is selected the plug-in just writes the index entries to the storage device and creates a snapshot on storage array.